 DeutschINSA is available at three levels:

-- Advanced level is for baccalaureate holders with at least a B1 language level.
-By taking German language lessons, completing at least one internship in a German-speaking country
+- Advanced level is for baccalaureate holders with at least a B1 language level and includes: optional two-week summer school before the beginning of Year 1, German language lessons, interculturality classes and at least one internship in a German-speaking country

 Access to Year 3 and 4

-Students in Year 3 and 4 can join the DeutschINSA strand if they take the 2LF language course and complete an internship or one semester of studies in a German-speaking country.
+Students in Year 3 and 4 can join the DeutschINSA program (advanced level) if they take English and German language courses (“2 Langues Fortes”) and complete an internship or one semester of studies in a German-speaking country.

-Mechatronics sandwich course – DeutschINSA
+Mechatronics DUAL EDUCATION COurse – DeutschINSA

-- Europe (ERDF), Interreg Oberrhein Rhin Supérieur, Région Alsace;
+- Interreg Oberrhein – Rhin supérieur (2009-2012)